 2.9.1 Definition

-A technical, operational or procedural statement, prepared by a study group on a given subject related to a current Question or resolution.
-Several types of reports are defined in § 12 of section 3.
+A technical, operational or procedural statement prepared by a study group on a given subject related to a current Question or resolution of Plenipotentiary Conference or WTDC.
+Several types of reports are defined in § 3.10 of section 3.
 An output report represents the principal results of a study and should be considered and approved by the relevant study group.

 2.9.2 Approval

-Each study group may approve revised or new output reports, preferably by consensus.
+Each study group may approve revised or new ITU-D reports, preferably by consensus.

 2.9.3 Deletion

-Each study group may delete an ITU-D output report, preferably by consensus.
+Each study group may delete an ITU-D report, preferably by consensus.

 2.10 ITU-D handbooks